pfinal-nc/pfinal-nc.github.io/docs/golang/Building-GraphQL-APIs-with-Go-Complete-Guide-2025.md

 ---
-title: "Building Production-Ready GraphQL APIs with Go: Complete Guide 2025"
+title: "Go GraphQL API with gqlgen 2025: From Zero to Production in One Guide"
-description: "Master GraphQL API development with Go in 2025.
-Learn gqlgen, schema design, resolvers, subscriptions, authentication, performance optimization, and production deployment strategies."
+description: "Build type-safe, high-performance GraphQL APIs with Go and gqlgen.
+Covers schema design, resolvers, subscriptions, auth, N+1 problem, and deployment — with complete code examples."
 date: 2025-11-13
 tags:
   - Golang